steinbergmedia/halion-script-api/Readme.md

 When using ``mdbook serve -o``, the HTML pages will be updated automatically, if you change the source files.

 You can also use just ``mdbook serve``.
-In this case, you can enter http://localhost:3000/ as adress in your browser to open the book.
+In this case, you can enter http://localhost:3000/ as address in your browser to open the book.